Freya-Alpha/fa-models/README.md

 ### Releasing a new version

-Delete any old files in the /dist folder.
+Delete any old files in the /dist and build folder of your local environment.
 Update your pip: `python -m pip install --upgrade pip`

 Install the tools build, twine and bumpver: `python -m pip install build twine bumpver`